- Karel Liem, MD, PhD

 Characterization of a Novel Mouse Mutant of the DYT4-Associated Gene Tubb4a

-- Tubb4a has been recently identified as a gene associated with the hereditary dystonia, DYT4.
-The neural processes that are disrupted by Tubb4a mutations that lead to dystonia are unknown.
-Mouse models of neurological diseases have been vital for understanding the pathophysiology of the disorders.
-In a genetic screen, we have generated a mouse mutant of Tubb4a that develops a dystonic phenotype.
-We would like to better understand the neural circuits and cellular pathways that are disrupted in dystonia.
-Tubb4a is expressed by specific cell populations within the brain and spinal cord and we will use mouse genetics to better characterize and identify the neural cells disrupted in our mouse.
-This will lead to better understanding of DYT4 and other dystonias and be potentially informative for the rational development of therapeutic treatments.
+- Tubb4a is expressed by specific cell populations within the brain and spinal cord and has been identified as a gene associated with the hereditary dystonia DYT4.
+The neural processes disrupted by Tubb4a mutations that lead to dystonia are unknown.
+The lab has generated a mouse mutant of Tubb4a that develops a dystonic phenotype and seeks to better understand the neural circuits and cellular pathways that are disrupted in dystonia.
+Researchers are using mouse genetics to better characterize and identify the disrupted neural cells.
+This will lead to better understanding of DYT4 and other dystonias and potentially support development of new therapies

 - Roy Vincent Sillitoe